 Lares Home Care offers pet therapy!
-We are pleased to introduce our clients to our dog, Max.
+We are pleased to introduce our clients to our dogs, Max and Boomer.

-Max is trained to be a supportive therapy dog.
-Our clients love to see him.
+Max and Boomer are trained to be supportive therapy dogs.
+Our clients love to see them.

 - helps lower blood pressure,